Summer Food Services

 As an extension of the National School Lunch Program, which is designed to guarantee eligible children free and nutritious breakfasts and lunches during the school year, the SFSP was created to guarantee these same children at least one nutritionally sound meal a day during their summer vacations.
 The SFSP is funded by the U.S. Department of Agriculture (USDA) through the Maryland State Department of Education (MSDE), and is administered locally by the Baltimore City Department of Housing and Community Development.

-The tentative 2019 program dates are Monday through Friday, June 17 until August 30.
-These dates are subject to change, reflecting Baltimore City Schools' calendar adjustments.
+The tentative 2020 program dates are Monday through Friday, June 22-August 28.
+These dates are subject to change, reflecting adjustments to the Baltimore City Schools calendar adjustment.

 Become a SFSP Meal Serving Site